aatxe/oxide/notes/rustfest-proposal.md

           which could prove useful in writing RFCs
         - Reasoning -- semantics can be used to build a more complete intuition about a language, which can prove useful while programming
-2. Parametricty and Rust
+2. Parametricity and Rust
     1. Featherweight Rust
         - Compile Rust to a bit more explicit form (to make our semantics compositional)
         - Ownership codified using fractional permissions
+    2. Expressive Power and Contextual Equivalence
+        - We define language expressivity relative to a notion of contextual equivalence, i.e. by understanding sets of observable behaviors
+        - This notion of expressivity gives ways to a natural way to divide Rust into layers _and_ to understand of the meaning of types.
-    2. Expressive Layers of (formal) Rust
+    3. Expressive Layers of (formal) Rust
         - Rust0 -- safe Rust without any standard library stuff
         - Rust1 -- extend Rust0 with `Box<T>` and `Vec<T>`, providing access to the heap
         - Rust2 -- extend Rust1 with `Rc<T>` and `Arc<T>`, giving more capacity to share
         - Rust3 -- extend Rust2 with `Cell<T>` and `RefCell<T>`, producing "interior mutability"
-    3. What is parametricity?
+    4. What is parametricity?
         - Parametricity is a kind of "abstraction" result telling you that abstractions _are_ abstractions
         - A polymorphic function is parametric if it acts the same for all types.
         - A language is parametric if all polymorphic functions are parametric.
-    4. Parametricity in Rust
+    5. Parametricity in Rust
         - Our formal Rust model is parametric!
         - Real Rust is close to parametric, though trait specialization breaks it.
         - Depending on the precise details of specialization, we may be able to know from a type if